Roids-Fitness/RoidsFitnessDocs/README.md

 Below diagram shows the tech stack related to this application and how they interact to serve client's browser.

 ![Application Architecture Diagram](docs/Application%20Architecture%20Diagram.png)

+*Note that the final frontend deployment was on Vercel instead of Netlify due to technical issues.

 This diagram is a more detailed look at what data is served on each web page of the application along with navigation at the frontend.